Lakeside Country Park

 Pushchair: The paths are suitable for pushchairs.

-Dogs: See boards around park which show zones for dogs on leads, dogs off leads and no dogs at all.
+Dogs: See boards around park which show zones for dogs on leads, dogs off leads and no dogs at all (in the nature reserve).

 Toilets: There are public toilets near the lakes.

-Public Transport: The park has its own bus stop or it is a five minute walk from Southampton Airport Parkway station (Turn right on leaving the station, cross the main road on the pelican crossing and head towards Eastleigh.
-The entrance is ¼ mile on your left.)
+Public Transport: The park has its own bus stop or it is a five minute walk from Southampton Airport Parkway station.

-Parking: We parked in the miniature railway car park which is free at weekends and four hours free on weekdays (Postcode: SO50 5DP - W3W: ///deputy.judges.hills)
+Parking: Car park off Doncaster Drove is free at weekends and four hours free on weekdays (Postcode: SO50 5DP - W3W: ///deputy.judges.hills)

 The art trail goes through the meadows